RobertCsordas/cluster_tool/README.md

 Optional arguments:
   * ```out_dir```: directory where to save output logs.
 Relative to ```target_dir```.
 By default ```out```
+  * ```cscs_auth```: data for CSCS authentication that requires refreshing the SSH keys every day.
+You can obtain the secret from the QR code displayed when registering the 2FA, or you can figure it out from a Google Authenticator backup.

 ### Accessing SLURM behind a front-end server